aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 Now that we have painted a picture of what each part of the Deixiscript language is supposed to do, we wish to take a step back and look at the whole from a different perspective.

-We have sometimes hinted at the concrete representation that the abstract syntactic structures would take, for instance: we have said that Definitions, Potentials and Orders would end up looking like complex sentences.
+We have sometimes hinted at the concrete representation that the abstract syntactic structures would take; for instance, we have said that Definitions, Potentials and Orders would end up looking like complex sentences.
 We have also said that (in general) the syntax would draw inspiration from English.
 However, we will say that it should also include some mathematical symbols (like most other programming languages) for the sake of convenience.

 === Backus-Naur Form (BNF)

-We will now present (in a slightly more formal fashion) the concrete syntax of the Deixiscript language, and to do so we will use a dialect of the popular Backus-Naur Form (BNF) metalanguage for syntax description; we have discussed BNF in a previous chapter when talking about ALGOL 60 (@algol).
+We will now present (in a slightly more formal fashion) the concrete syntax of the Deixiscript language, and to do so we will use a dialect of the popular Backus-Naur Form (BNF) metalanguage for syntax description; we have discussed BNF in @algol, when talking about ALGOL 60.

-The following presentation will omit some of the more technical details for the sake of clarity, the actual code that generates the parser is written in Lark's own dialect of BNF (Lark, as we said at the beginning of this chapter, is the parsing toolkit for Python that we are using), and contains some extra caveats and technicalities compared to the following simplified one.
+The following presentation will omit some of the more technical details for the sake of clarity.
+The actual code that generates the parser is written in Lark's own dialect of BNF (Lark, as we said at the beginning of this chapter, is the parsing toolkit for Python that we are using), and contains some extra caveats and technicalities compared to the following simplified one.

 ==== Program